ritvaj/taskflowhq-activation-funnel-analysis/README.md

 TaskFlowHQ is a simulated B2B SaaS productivity tool designed to help individuals and teams plan, track, and complete work through structured tasks and workflows.

-The analysis focuses on new-user onboarding and activation behavior using GA4 event data in BigQuery, diagnosing activation drop-off and post-discovery hesitation, and examining how the two interact to suppress conversion and early retention.
+This analysis focuses on new-user onboarding and their activation behavior using GA4 event data in BigQuery (GCP), diagnosing activation drop-off and post-feature discovery hesitation, and examining how the two interact to suppress conversion and early retention.

 ---